swiftlang/swift-testing/Sources/Testing/Testing.docc/exit-testing.md

   running in an exit test may write to it including the operating system and any third-party dependencies you have declared in your package.

-The actual exit condition of the child process is always reported by the testing library even if you do not specify it in `observedValues`.
+The testing library always sets ``ExitTest/Result/statusAtExit`` to the actual exit status of the child process (as reported by the system) even if you do not pass it.

 ### Constraints on exit tests